• Skip to primary navigation

 Bright red blended frozen strawberry margarita with strawberry and lime garnish

-There is nothing like a frozen drink on a hot summer day!
-Actually, there’s nothing like a fruity, frozen drink on a hot summer day that was prepared by someone else entirely while you lie next to a pool and barely move a muscle.
+There is nothing like a frozen cocktail on a hot summer day!
+Actually, there's nothing like a fruity, frozen drink on a hot summer day that was prepared by someone else entirely while you lie next to a pool and barely move a muscle.

 But since this frozen strawberry margarita only needs a few ingredients and a few minutes of your time, I think we can make an exception.